The Family Centre Board

 She is also active in the Arts, being Art Representative on the Guildford Grammar School P&F, and President of the Guildford Arts Supporters Group.

 Shelley is the proud recipient of a Bravery Medal, awarded for rescuing three people in the aftermath of the Boxing Day Tsunami in 2004.

-Maria Cavallo, Director
+Maria Cavallo, Company Secretary

 Maria has been in public practice since joining AMD Chartered Accountants as a Graduate Auditor in 2001 working her way up to being appointed a Director of the firm in 2012.
 Maria holds a Bachelor of Business Degree with a double major in Accounting and Public Practice, qualified as a Chartered Accountant and is recognised as a Registered Company Auditor by the Australian Securities and Investment Commission.

 Maria is committed to the accounting profession and as such, is currently the Western Australian representative on the Chartered Accountants Australia and New Zealand Regional and Rural Advisory Committee.
 Maria is the current Audit lecturer and tutor at Edith Cowan University, South West Campus.